Sarah Selby

 Overview of Practice

-Sarah has a broad practice encompassing the spectrum of criminal offences (both prosecuting and defending), but with an emphasis on serious prosecution work: particularly large-scale and complex fraud cases; conspiracies to import, produce and supply controlled drugs; rape and other serious sexual offences; multi-handed violence / weapons offences; and driving offences resulting in death and serious injury.
+Sarah has a wide-ranging and established criminal practice (both prosecuting and defending), but with an emphasis on serious prosecution work: particularly large-scale and complex fraud cases; rape and other serious sexual offences; multi-handed homicide / violence / weapons offences; conspiracies to import, produce and supply controlled drugs; and driving offences resulting in death or serious injury.
 She is particularly adept at the detailed analysis and clear presentation of complex evidence, and is experienced in conducting sensitive cases involving young and otherwise vulnerable witnesses and defendants.

-Sarah’s defence practice equally involves a wide range of serious crime, and she is regularly instructed in cases of particular complexity and sensitivity (including serious dishonesty, drugs, violence, sexual offences, and causing death by dangerous driving).
+Sarah’s defence practice is equally varied, and she is regularly instructed in cases of particular complexity and sensitivity (including serious dishonesty, violence, drugs and sexual offending).
 She is experienced in representing young and vulnerable defendants, and in cases involving issues of fitness to plead / stand trial.

 Practice Areas